 My name is Kate Hildenbrand.
 My goal is to create a space where normal humans can learn about this stunningly beautiful and wondrous planet, to understand and see the beauty, and to feel like they can make a difference.

-Through growth, I have learned that we appreciate the things we learn about.
-We can't fight for what we don't understand.
 I used to call fish ugly and disgusting because I knew nothing about them.
-I had only seen dead tuna fish.
-Swimming alongside marine life during our many scuba trips changed my life forever.
-I saw, first-hand, the effects of humans interacting with nature.
-I saw the plastic at the bottom of the ocean, the fishing line and weight hanging from the lip of a giant sea bass that was taller than me.
-I saw the sargassum seaweed displace the giant kelp forests around Catalina.
+I’d only seen them dead.
+Becoming a SCUBA diver changed my life forever.
+Dipping underneath the surface opened up a new world to me, a world that has had me in its grip since.
+I saw, first-hand, the effects of humans interacting with nature: plastic at the bottom of the ocean, a fishing line and weight hanging from the lip of a giant sea bass that was bigger than my husband, and sargassum seaweed displacing giant kelp forests around Catalina island.

-But, I also saw the sunstars return after they were believed to have vanished from the area.
-I’ve played with sea lions at one of their rookeries, searched for octopus in their clever dens, and floated speechless in front of anemone-covered reefs.
+But, I’ve also seen a species of sea stars return after they were believed to have vanished from the area, divers working together to relieve the sea bass from his plight.
+I’ve played with sea lions at one of their rookeries, searched for octopuses in their clever dens, and floated speechless in front of anemone-covered reefs.
 I will never forget the day a fin whale swam past our boat on the way to a dive site.

-How could I see that majestic beauty of such a large animal and not want to save it?
-How could I see fish spawn, hatch, grow, without loving them.
+How could I encounter the majestic beauty of such a large animal and not want to save it?
+How could I see fish spawn, hatch, and grow without appreciating them as living being with moods and characters?
 Seeing nature, really seeing it, has changed my life.
-The more I learn about nature, the more I love nature, the more I want to defend it, fight for it.
+The more I learn about nature—above and below the waves—the more I want to defend it, fight for it.

 Alongside community, knowledge will be what saves humanity from itself and from destroying their home.
 I believe that opening people’s eyes to all the astonishing creatures on this planet, making them see them the way I learned to see them, will make people care.
 So I set out to share what I know, to spread the beauty and wonder of this blue planet.